r5d/gitb-init/README.md

 # gitb-init

-A dumb script that sets up a bare remote git repository for pushing & pulling using the dumb protocol.
+A dumb script that sets up a bare remote git repository for pulling using the dumb protocol.

 ## usage